-Iglesia @ EDO DE MÉXICO---- The nuns feed about 2,500 migrants once a day — rice, beans, eggs and bread — though donations are scarce and local traders often try to gouge prices, said Sister Bertha López, the mother superior.
+Iglesia @ EDO DE MÉXICO---- The nuns feed about 2,500 migrants once a day — rice, beans, eggs and bread — though donations are scarce and local traders often try to gouge prices.

 We choose to support a local church @ EDO DE MÉXICO because the mother superior has been very much involved with all immigrants crossing through Mexico using "La Bestia" (The Beast) as a medium.
 Central American migrants are fleeing extreme poverty and grave dangers at home.
 But it is the poorest of the poor who are forced to take the train.
 Besides the grave dangers, people crossing are in very much need of supplies.

 Mexican authorities provide very limited treatment for addicts, and almost no residential care, which means families struggling to cope rely almost exclusively on privately-run centers known colloquially as anexos.